n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 # 0x01 Seccomp

+This section would have a short intro to seccomp by showing you how to build a seccomp sandbox.

 `https://man7.org/linux/man-pages/man2/seccomp.2.html`

 If you run `man 2 seccomp`, you would get the man page of the wrapper of syscall seccomp and it's one of the baisc interfaces to the user space.

 I hated verbose man page, but I found that's exact the most percise info that I should start with.
 It would include introduction for different arguments and recent new features that you can hardly find in old summary passages.
 In addition, there are plenty of samples which could be used to create some test cases.
 A main reason, for what I can't solve S2, is I didn't read the man page.
 If I read it, it's not hard to connect ioctl and seccomp.

-okay, let's back to the seccomp,
+okay, let's come back to the seccomp,

 `int seccomp(unsigned int operation, unsigned int flags, void *args);`